Frequently Asked Questions

 Q: Where does the Dual Career Network fit into the University’s organizational structure?

-A: The DCN is located within the Office of the Executive Vice President and Provost, and reports directly to the Associate Provost for Faculty.
+A: The DCN is located within the Office of the Executive Vice President and Provost, housed in the Pomerantz Career Center and reports directly to the Assistant Provost for Enrollment Mgt.

 Q: May I list my DCN coach as a reference?